FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 Once you download the **FabricSolutionDeployment** project, you can open and test it using any version of Visual Studio 2022 including the free community version.
-While I haven't tested this with VS Code, you should be able to use instead of Visual Studio as long as you have the .NET/C# extensions installed.
+While this project hasn't been tested using VS Code, you should be able to use that developer experience instead of Visual Studio as long as you have the .NET/C# extensions installed.

 <img src="./images/GettingStarted/media/image1.png" style="width:25%" />